The Silence in Black and White

-The Silence in Black and White is the debut studio album by American rock band Hawthorne Heights, and their first release after changing their name from A Day in the Life.
+The Silence in Black and White is the debut album by the American rock band Hawthorne Heights, and their first release after changing their name from A Day in the Life.

 Background and recording

 Writing for the album commenced shortly after the band changed their name from A Day In the Life to Hawthorne Heights.
 The band had sent around 35 separate press kits to several potential record labels, receiving interest from a few of them, including Victory Records.
 Victory had sent the band two generic response letters a month apart; drummer Eron Bucciarelli subsequently emailed the label and told them what the band had been doing since the letters' arrival.
 Founder Tony Brummel contacted them the following day, asking when he could see them in person.
 Six days after this, they played a showcase for the label, who gave them an offer shortly afterwards.
 A month after this, all of the members quit their day jobs to focus on the band full-time.
 They recorded their debut album at Smart Studios in Madison, Wisconsin and at Big Gold Studios in Chicago, Illinois.
 The sessions were done over 15-hour days across a five-week period.
 The recordings were mixed at Gravity Studios before the album was mastered by Dominick Maita at Airshow Mastering with Pro Tools engineer Dan Duszynski.